webelcomau/Webel_PrimeFaces_test_template_NetBeans_Ant/README.md

 - For suspected **PrimeFaces** issues:

   - Always inspect the examples at the [PrimeFaces Showcase](https://www.primefaces.org/showcase/) first !
-  - Make sure you've read the [PrimeFaces Documentation](https://www.primefaces.org/documentation/) first !
+  - Make sure you've read the [PrimeFaces Documentation](https://www.primefaces.org/documentation/) first, download [PDFs here](https://www.primefaces.org/docs/guide/) !
     - There is also a [PrimeFaces Cookbook - Second Edition](https://www.packtpub.com/application-development/primefaces-cookbook-second-edition) from 2015.
   - ​Check the [PrimeFaces forum](https://forum.primefaces.org/), where you are more likely to get more help from the volunteers :sleeping: if you can provide a nice test web app (like one **adapted** from this mini test web app template).
   - Even if you have a paid [PrimeFaces support subscription](https://www.primefaces.org/support/) you'll get faster help if you have a good test app demonstrating your problem.